Who Needs Digital Asset Management? Here are 6+ Industries

 Real Estate & Construction

-Real estate companies rely on their agents, departments and partners to peak interest and increase sales, using property photos, virtual tours and content templates.
+Real estate companies rely on their agents, departments, and partners to pique interest and increase sales, using property photos, virtual tours, and content templates.
 But, with large file sizes and increasingly complex file types (such as 3D models), it can be a challenge to effectively connect these teams with the content they need.

-Manufacturing organizations collaborate heavily with their distributors, buyers and retailers to get their product and messaging to the end customers.
-Their business growth relies on their ability to consistently communicate with distributors and enable them with the most up-to-date product information, images and collateral.
+Manufacturing organizations collaborate heavily with their distributors, buyers, and retailers to get their products and messaging to the end customers.
+Their business growth relies on their ability to consistently communicate with distributors and enable them with the most up-to-date product information, images, and collateral.

 A DAM helps improve the creative production process between agencies and their clients and provides a point of access for clients to find their finished projects.